byme8/ZeroQL/README.md

 The ``ZeroQL`` method is a bit faster than the ``StrawberryShake`` method.
 But in absolute terms, all of them are pretty much the same.

-So, with the `` ZeroQL `` you can forget about the graphql and just use the Linq-like interface.
+So, with the `` ZeroQL ``, you can forget about the graphql and just use the Linq-like interface.
-It will have little effect on performace.
+It will have little effect on performance.

+# Credits

+Initially, the project was inspired by https://github.com/Giorgi/GraphQLinq